DryPerspective/Basic-Utilities/README.md

 - **IOFunctions** - Some basic boilerplate IO functions to read in data through the console with input validation.

 - **BigInt** - A class to represent an arbitrarily sized (signed) integer, complete with arithmetic, comparison, and bitwise operators.
 Allows up to `std::numeric_limits<std::size_t>::max()`-bit integers before functionality breaks down.
 On the author's machine this corresponds to being able to represent ~5.55 x 10<sup>18</sup> decimal digits, or a range of ± ~10<sup>10<sup>18.74</sup></sup>.

+- **Defer** - A utility to ~~rip off Go~~ defer execution of a particular statement or callable until the end of the current scope block.
+This can be done by constructing a named instance of class `dp::Defer` with a callable as the constructor argument.
+Or the icky but inarguably effect preprocessor macro `DEFER(...)` where the `...` is an expression or expressions to be executed at the end of the current scope block.